BrenPatF/Sandbox/README.md

 Here is a summary article that embeds all of the above plus another couple of relevant articles: <a href="http://aprogrammerwrites.eu/?p=2232" target="_blank">Knapsacks and Networks in SQL</a>, December 2017

-## Pre-requisites
+## Prerequisites
-In order to install this project you need to have SYS access to an Oracle database, minimum version 11.2, along with a suitable database server directory to use for loading data via external tables.
+In order to install this project you need to have sys access to an Oracle database, minimum version 11.2, along with a suitable database server directory to use for loading data via external tables.

 ## Install Steps
 ### Common install steps (including creation of subproject schemas)
-- Update install_sys.sql with the name of an input directory on your database server that can be used for external tables to read from
+- Update install_sys.sql with the name of an input directory on your database server that can be used for external tables to read from (initially set to 'C:\input')
 - Place all the files in db_server_input there
 #### [Schema: sys; Folder: bren] Create schemas
 - Update the login script sys.bat for your own credentials for the sys schema (if necessary)